15 Reasons Why Your Car Won’t Start

 The battery clamps are loose

 Your battery may not be dead after all: When your car won’t start, pop the hood and check that the battery clamps are secure—and free of battery acid build up.
 If not, tighten them up and try again to turn the ignition.
-Don’t miss these 74 maintenance tips that will extend the life of your car.

 The battery terminals are dirty